Top 5 VMware Backup Solutions to Protect Your VMs for Free

 *You can choose to install this VM backup software on either Windows or Linux system.

-1. Bind Devices: Launch AOMEI Cyber Backup web client, navigate to Source Device > VMware > + Add VMware Device to add vCenter or Standalone ESXi host as the source device.
-And then click > Bind Device.
+Step 1.
+Bind Devices: Launch AOMEI Cyber Backup web client, navigate to Source Device > VMware > + Add VMware Device.
+You can enter a vCenter or Standalone ESXi host information to add all related VMs > Click Confirm.

 Add VMware ESXi host